RA Selection

 Mentor

 As a leader and role model in the residence halls, many residents will come to the RA for advice, information, assistance, and a wide range of concerns.
 For example, the RA may respond to roommate conflicts, facilities issues, frustrated students, and any number of things.
-It is important that the RA understands how to handle various situations and be a resource for their residents.
-RAs receive extensive training prior to serving in the RA role to provide tools, ideas, and skills to help develop the necessary confidence for the RA to handle situations that may arise.
-RAs learn the appropriate protocol for serious and emergency situations, as well as the day-to-day issues.
+The RA must understand how to handle various situations and be a resource for their residents.
+RAs receive extensive training before serving in the RA role to provide tools, ideas, and skills to help develop the necessary confidence for the RA to handle situations that may arise.
+RAs learn the appropriate protocol for serious and emergency situations, as well as day-to-day issues.

 Resource